+Just look at that crackling!
 A great way to cook pork belly, this cheap cut is simmered in seasoned stock (I added bay leaves, an onions and a few star anise) then refrigerated for up to two days.
 45 minutes before you want to eat, pop the pork in a roasting tray and blast for 45 minutes.
-The juicy meat and crackling can be served as part of a roast but I served it with ciabatta rolls (pittas would also work) and apple jelly.
-You might prefer apple sauce?
-Heaven!
+The juicy meat and crackling can be served as part of a roast but it’s great served in crusty bread with apple sauce or jelly.

 Prep: 10 minutes